parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset PhaseSources.water.Type   Constant

-This key specifies the names of the geometries on which source terms will be specified.
+*list* **PhaseSources.\ *phase_name*.GeomNames** no default This key specifies the names of the geometries on which source terms will be specified.
 This is used only for **Constant** type phase sources.
 Regions listed later “overlay” regions listed earlier.
-Example
-Useage:

 .. container:: list